Lotteries and community gambling

 Changes to draw arrangements

-With all lotteries and raffles, the Director-General may instruct a lottery to be drawn and prizes awarded if circumstances require it.
+With all lotteries and raffles, the Director-General of Licensing may instruct a lottery to be drawn and prizes awarded if circumstances require it.

-The person running the trade lottery must keep full records for at least two years.
+The person running the trade lottery must keep full records for at least 2 years.

 These must include: